 (in Polish) Philosophy of Culture with Elements of Aesthetics 3800-ISP-PCEA

-The aim of the course is to present the basic problems and methods of philosophy of culture as well as to show possible ways of their application to the analysis of the contemporary cultural phenomena.
-Respectively the course will be divided into four parts.
-The first part will provide an outline of philosophy of culture.
-The instructor will describe its status and relation to other philosophical sub-disciplines and humanities.
-The special attention will be paid to different philosophical methods (e.g. phenomenology, hermeneutics, critical theory, deconstruction) and their value for analysis of human being-in-culture.
-The starting point is the conviction that culture can be understood only as intertwined with and inseparable from the human being.
+The aim of the course is to present the basic problems, methods, and trends (e.g. phenomenology, hermeneutics, critical theory, deconstruction) of philosophy of culture as well as to show possible ways of their application to the analysis of the contemporary cultural phenomena.
+The first part (based on lectures) will provide an outline of philosophy of culture.
+The instructor will describe its status and relation to other philosophical sub-disciplines and humanities; as well as different philosophical ways of conceptualizing culture.
+In the next part, by means of a thorough analysis of philosophical texts, we will reconstruct the basic methods and problems of the contemporary philosophy of culture.
+The leading motif of the whole course is the conviction that culture can be understood only as intertwined with and inseparable from the human being.
 The human being, in turn, can be given to him-/herself only as mediated through culturally determined forms of experiencing and understanding his/her being-in-the-world.
 Therefore, philosophy (of culture) is not some kind of external activity, but an inherent to culture moment of its critical/interpretative turning toward itself.
-Speaking more positively, culture is the realm of symbolically mediated human actions and creative endeavors realized always within historically determined horizon.
-As such it can be understood in the light of the three fundamental categories: symbol, image and techne.
-Thus the other three parts of the course will be centered around and guided by these categories as expressions of human relentless efforts of making meaning of what is simply given, of humanizing the raw, anonymous “reality”; as the means of theoretical and practical projects through which humans actualize themselves and, in this way, constitute reality in its plural, multidimensional character, being at the same time determined by that same reality.
-Thus the analyses of symbolic, imaginary and technological dimensions of human culture, their different aspects (aesthetic, social, political etc.) as well as the ways they shape human individuals will be of our special interest.
-Together with the theoretical considerations concerning these dimensions we will pose question about their universal character and their historical dynamics.
-And discuss – by using concrete examples of social-cultural life and of cultural productions – their contemporary highly, as its seems, fluid and variable structure.
+And culture as such is the realm of „mediated presence” and of human actions and creative endeavors realized always within historically determined horizon.
+In other words, it is seen as at once the condition of possibility and the dynamic effect of human relentless efforts of giving-meaning to what is „simply given”, of humanizing the raw, anonymous “reality”; as the realm of theoretical and practical projects through which humans actualize themselves and, in this way, constitute reality in its plural, multidimensional character, being at the same time determined by that same reality.
+This entanglement of culture, philosophy and the human being will be shown through a whole series of foundational tensions permeating cultural reality such as: immanence vs. transcendence, essence vs. semblance, arche vs. telos, presence vs. absence, identity vs. otherness, participation vs. alienation, and so forth.

 Type of course